2600hz/docs-user-guides/doc/numbers/overview.md

 ## Using Spare Numbers

->> A spare number is one that has been purchased for the account then `unassigned` but not deleted.
+>> Keep in Mind: A spare number is one that has been purchased for the account then `unassigned` but not deleted.

 1. Switch to the SmartPBX application and proceed as you would for number purchasing
 ![SmartPBX](smartpbx/main-spare/step-1.png)